erickarbe/gccastatamic/content/collections/pages/artalk.md

         text: ARTalks
       -
         type: text
-        text: ', a series of free artist talks, performances, and demonstrations held in conjunction with our ' -
+        text: ', a series of free artist talks, performances, virtual interviews, and demonstrations held in conjunction with our '
+      -
         type: text
         marks: